Learn from industry leaders, successful founders, and innovation pioneers

 Co-founder, FS2

 Jekyung Kim is the co-founder and CEO of FS2, a startup from MIT developing next-generation 2D materials and 3D chips.
 He leads technology development and business strategy for next generation semiconductor chips with low power and low latency.
-Throughout his Ph.D. postdoc at MIT, and experience at Samsung, he has worked extensively on silicon and post-silicon materials with a semiconductor background. headshot photo: please see the attached
+Throughout his Ph.D. postdoc at MIT, and experience at Samsung, he has worked extensively on silicon and post-silicon materials with a semiconductor background.

-Senior Principal, Bluepoint Partners, Bluepoint Partners
+Senior Principal, Bluepoint Partners

 Sooyong is a Senior Principal at Bluepoint Partners, a leading early-stage deep tech venture capital firm in South Korea.
 He focuses on investments at the intersection of biotechnology, medical technology, and AI, with a strong emphasis on translating frontier research into globally scalable healthcare solutions.
 Prior to his investing career, he worked at the Korea Health Industry Development Institute (KHIDI), where he was involved in healthcare policy, R&D strategy, and industry development initiatives, gaining deep insight into the regulatory dynamics shaping medical innovation.
 He also serves as a member of the Medical Device Commercialization Committee (MDCC), providing evaluation and strategic guidance on the translation of medical technologies from research to market.
 Sooyong is actively engaged in building glocal innovation ecosystems, connecting Korean deep tech startups with global partners and investors.